 The TCM has a core responsibility to monitor that a person receives quality services as identified through the POC.
 When incidents occur, the TCM has the responsibility to monitor that the issues and needs of the person are addressed and ultimately to reduce the risk of harm to the person.
 This is accomplished through the planning team process.
-The TCM is responsible for completing the following in DDP's DMS:
+The TCM is responsible for completing the following in DDP's DMS.

-- a) Submit an IR if an incident is observed or discovered; - b) Ensure Incident Reports are entered into the DMS within 24 hours of the incident occurring; - c) Review and sign off on IRs for their caseloads and revise POC with the planning team if necessary; - a.
-The TCM will ensure any significant incident information is documented in the social history for permanency. - d) Receive and review the incident management weekly minutes and analyze for possible revisions to the POC regarding people on their caseload: - e) Based on data trends, and where a high-risk review level (as described below under High-risk Review) has been identified, the TCM will review the POC with the planning team to address the incidents and determine if a revision to the POC is necessary; - f) With the planning team, assess the person's level of risk, the person's ability to manage the risk and the person's ability to acquire skills to help mitigate the risk: - g) Attend weekly incident management committee meetings as assigned; and - h) Upon request, provide this manual to people and/or family members and legal representatives in a user friendly and easily understood format.
+- a) Submit an IR if an incident is observed or discovered; - b) Review and sign off on IRs for their caseloads and revise POC with the planning team if necessary; - a.
+The TCM will ensure any significant incident information is documented in the social history for permanency; - c) Receive and review the incident management weekly minutes and analyze for possible revisions to the POC regarding people on their caseload. - d) Based on data trends, and where a high-risk review level (as described below under High-risk Review) has been identified, the TCM will review the POC with the planning team to address the incidents and determine if a revision to the POC is necessary. - e) Based on data trends, and where a high-risk review level (as described below under "High-risk Review") has been identified, the CM will review the plan of care with the team to address the incidents and determine if a revision to the plan is necessary; - f) With the planning team, assess the person's level of risk, the person's ability to manage the risk and the person's ability to acquire skills to help mitigate the risk. - g) Attend weekly incident management committee meetings as assigned; - h) Upon request, provide this manual to people and/or family members and legal representatives in a user friendly and easily understood format.
 Additionally, provide website link to this manual.